felipegontijo/weather-journal-app/README.md

 * The user inputs a zip code and his/her feelings at the time;
 * The web application requests weather information to the Open Weather Map API for the provided zip code;
 * The user interface is updated, in a journal style, with: Date, Weather information, and User's Feelings.

+## Tech Stack

+HTML, CSS and JavaScript for the front end, and Node.js and Express for the back end.